krismichalski/docker-rails/README.md

 - [`4-mini`](https://github.com/nooulaif/docker-rails/blob/master/Dockerfile.4-mini)

 ## Features
+- Does not comes with any preinstalled version of rails, so you can choose by yourself
 - Uses [gosu](https://github.com/tianon/gosu) to better handle su and sudo commands
 - Automatically creates and prepares new rails app
 - Runs bundle install & rake db:migrate on every restart for quick development